mrupgradable/profile-jumper.github.io/about.md

 Then I thought, <i>"Stop wrangling with these wild links & why not, just heard them all into one place?"</i>.

-Now, with all my profile links in one place, No more bookmark battles just space for the important stuff - like cat videos and recipes I’ll never cook.
+Now, all my profile links <i>are</i> in one place, No more bookmark battles just space for the important stuff - like cat videos and recipes I’ll never cook.